High-contrast random composites: homogenisation framework and new spectral phenomena: Homogenised operator and its spectrum

 \begin{remark} It was shown in \cite{ChChV} that

 almost surely.
-In particular, this implies that the set on the right-hand side is deterministic almost surely.
+In particular, the set on the right-hand side is deterministic almost surely.
 For the sake of completeness, we provide a streamlined version of the proof of this statement in Proposition \ref{pppppp1}. \end{remark}